Visualising probabilistic graphical models

 See penrose.

-The graphviz family is pretty good — it supports graphing various networks, including probabilistic DAGs.
-Inevitably, none of its fancy algorithms ever lay out graphs quite like I want.
+The graphviz family is pretty good — it supports graphing a variety of networks, including probabilistic DAGs.
+Inevitably, its fancy algorithms never lay out graphs quite the way I want.

 Figure 3: graphviz model with the fastdot theme